 PROPER PLANNING REQUIRED

-The new law is an attempt to simplify the transfer of securities when a person dies.
+The law is an attempt to simplify the transfer of securities when a person dies.
 In this respect, the law is certainly an advance.
 However, without proper planning, registration in TOD or POD form can create unintended consequences.
-For example, assume Mom has three children and has written her will to leave her entire estate to her children in equal shares.
-If she has registered her stocks in TOD from with just one child named as beneficiary, that child will receive the stocks with no obligation to share them with her siblings.
-To add insult to injury, if Mom's will states that all death taxes are to be paid from her estate, then the estate (and not the beneficiary) will have to pay the taxes on the stocks that pass to the daughter named as the TOD beneficiary.
+For example, assume Mom has three children and has written her Will to leave her entire estate to her children in equal shares.
+If she has registered her stocks in TOD form with just one child named as beneficiary, that child will receive the stocks with no obligation to share them with her siblings.
+To add insult to injury, if Mom’s Will states that all death taxes are to be paid from her estate, then the estate (and not the beneficiary) will have to pay the taxes on the stocks that pass to the daughter named as the TOD beneficiary.

 DON’T FORGET THE TAX MAN